Have you ever listened to a song for years only to realize one day that you’re wrong about the meaning behind the lyrics?

 I was a warrior woman on that Viking boat.
-I stood near the bow with a sword in my hand.
-I had copper cuffs on each wrist and a horned helmet on my head.
-My eyes were narrowed.
-The ocean sprayed my face, the boat bobbed up and down over waves, and I experienced the greatest endorphin rush of my life.
-There were sexy bearded men all around me, and they all had great legs.
+I stood near the bow with a sword in my hand and copper cuffs on each wrist.
+My eyes were narrowed, the ocean sprayed my face, the boat bobbed up and down over waves, and I experienced the greatest endorphin rush of my life.
+Sexy bearded men stood all around me, and they all had great legs.
 We were Vikings, and we were going to win.

-This also happened with the song “Rhinoceros” by The Smashing Pumpkins.
-It has a lyric which I always thought was “Open your eyes to these monster lies”.
+This also happened when I read the lyrics to “Rhinoceros” by The Smashing Pumpkins.
+There’s a lyric which I always thought was “Open your eyes to these monster lies”.

 OPEN YOUR EYES TO THESE MONSTER LIES.

 Just look at that lyric!
 The power!
 As it turns out, the “monster” part is wrong.
 For me, that was the most important part.
 Monster is defined as “huge” in this context.
-There are huge lies all around us.
-Open your eyes, people!
+There are HUGE lies all around us.
+Open your friggin’ eyes, people!
 These lies surrounding us are monstrous!
-This “monster” element made the lyric really powerful.
+This “monster” element made the lyric incredibly powerful.
 It added to the depth of the overall sound.

 The actual lyric is, “Open your eyes to these must I lie”.
 What?!
 What the hell does that even mean?
-Some lyric websites say the lyric is “mustard lies”, which is even worse.
+Some lyric websites say “mustard lies”, which is far worse.
 It’s almost offensive.
 “Monster Lies” is much better.
 It improves the whole character of the lyric.

 “This song is obviously about Star Wars.
 It describes the feelings of Darth Vader after all has happened and is said and done”.

 I laughed out loud for about 10 seconds when I read that.
-If I had been drinking anything, I would have choked.
-The commentator was being satirical.
+I would have choked if I was eating.
+I am fairly certain that the guy was being satirical.
 But, it proves the point – people can interpret songs and other works in surprisingly diverse ways.

-It wouldn’t surprise me if someone really believed, with all his heart, that these lyrics are about Star Wars.
+It actually wouldn’t surprise me if someone really believed, with all his heart, that these lyrics are about Star Wars.
 Yes, that man contemplating his career and life choices is Darth Vader.
-“Pssh.
-Duhhh, how can you not tell?
-That’s what makes it poetic and sorrowful.”